MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Change-the-Language-in-the-User-Interface.md

 caps.latest.revision: 10
 manager: edupont
 ---
-# How to: Change the Language in the User Interface
 You can change the language that is used for captions in windows, on command buttons, and in other UI elements from both the [!INCLUDE[nav_dev_long](includes/nav_dev_long_md.md)] and the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].

 ### To change the language from the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)]